 How it works

-Replace Samsung remote batteries.
+Replace Samsung TV remote batteries.
 Solar-powered remotes need ambient light — hold near a lamp for 30 seconds.

 Point at the TV's IR receiver and hold Return + Play/Pause simultaneously for 5 seconds to force a Bluetooth re-pair.